preetisawant/cloud-foundry/network-isolation.md

 The diagram below depicts a CFEE installed behind a VRA network perimeter.
 ![Network isolation](img/CFEE_IsolatedNetwork.png  "Diagram describing how a CFEE works in an isolated network.")

-## Controlling access to CFEE instances in an isolated network
+## Controlling access to instances in an isolated network
 {: #oppening-access-points}

 CF apps running in a CFEE instance frequently need to reach outside the isolated network for various reasons.
 For example, an application may need to access a public RESTful service, or download packages from public registries, like a Docker image, NPM packages, Python modules, etc. Hence, you need to configure your firewall rules to enable your specific network access needs.